 Consult your physician or dietician for more information regarding CD, wheat allergies, and gluten sensitivity.

-When wheat and wheat flours are not used in baking recipes the final product tends to be coarser and denser.
+When wheat and wheat flours are not included in baking recipes, the final product tends to be coarser and denser.

 Suggestions for Rice Flour: